-These tangy and flavorful pickled white onions are the perfect addition to sandwiches, salads, tacos, and more.
+These tangy and flavorful pickled white onions are perfect for sandwiches, salads, tacos, and more.

-Pickling transforms regular white onions into a snappy, crunchy treat you’ll find yourself craving.
+Pickling transforms regular white onions into a snappy, crunchy treat you’ll crave.

 Why You’ll Love This Quick-Pickles Recipe